Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Blind Network Revenue Management under Limited Switches

-In the very last epoch, our algorithm conducts pure exploitation by using an empirical version of Algorithm~\ref{alg:NRMUB}.\footnote{In the special case of $\nu(s,d)=1$, there are only two epochs, and the \textsf{LS-2SLP} algorithm becomes essentially the same as the explore-then-exploit algorithm in \citet{besbes2012blind}, with some slight difference such as the epoch schedule's dependence on $K$.
-We will numerically compare these two algorithms in Section~\ref{sec:simulation}.}
+In the very last epoch, our algorithm implements Algorithm~\ref{alg:NRMUB} to conduct pure exploitation, by using the empirical distributions estimated from the data as the stochastic distributions of $\bQ$.
+It is worth noting that, in the special case of $\nu(s,d)=1$, there are only two epochs, and the \textsf{LS-2SLP} algorithm becomes essentially the same as the explore-then-exploit algorithm in \citet{besbes2012blind}, with some slight difference such as the epoch schedule's dependence on $K$.
+We will numerically compare these two algorithms in Section~\ref{sec:simulation}.